diego-yason/LBYARCH-MP2/Yason/README.md

 - `timer.js` - code used to benchmark and generate inputs
 - `results/*` - outputs of timer.js from my own testing. files are renamed to its relevant details
 - `recording.mp4` - actual video of code, compilation, and execution
+- `output/*` - actual sample input and output used for execution
+- `sampleOutput.png` - picture of both input and output found in `output` folder.

 ## Results